avaneev/prvhash/README.md

 it is the working randomness extractor that can "recycle" entropy of any statistical quality, probably the first in the world.

-Note that due to the structure of the core hash function the probability of PRNG completely "stopping", or "stalling", or losing internal entropy, is absent.
+Note that due to the structure of the core function the probability of PRNG completely "stopping", or "stalling", or losing internal entropy, is absent.

-The core hash function, without external entropy injections, with any initial combination of `lcg`, `Seed`, and `Hash` eventually converges into one of random number sub-sequences.
+The core function, without external entropy injections, with any initial combination of `lcg`, `Seed`, and `Hash` eventually converges into one of random number sub-sequences.
 These are mostly time-delayed versions of only a smaller set of unique sequences.
 There are structural limits in this PRNG